 12. If kids are invited, always always always have crafts on hand.
 Always.
 More than you think you need.
 Then add some more.

-Even if you’re planning the most well thought-out secret spy or mermaid or Minecraft themed party and you think you have all the activities planned to the minute, it never works out that way.
+Even if you’re planning the most well thought-out Hamilton party or mermaid party or Stranger Things themed party and you think you have all the activities planned to the minute, it never works out that way.
 Unless you’ve got an entertainer booked for two hours or a few hired hands, the kids will always end up with tons of free time you hadn’t expected.

 So our tip: Expect it.